 • Sequential memory requires items to be recalled in a specific order.
 Many learners with reading difficulties have poor sequential memory.

-Regressions occur when the eyes move towards the left to look again at words which have already been covered.
+Regressions occur when the eyes move towards the left to look again at words that have already been covered.
 A dyslexic person will be inclined to pause more often for fixations, and the duration of each fixation will also be longer than that of the typical reader.
-The dyslexic person is also inclined to more regressions that the normal reader.
+The dyslexic person is also inclined to more regressions than the normal reader.

 Improving a person’s iconic memory will widen his eye span.

-• While most studies in the dyslexia field focus on short-term memory, i.e. the capacity for holding a small amount of information in mind in an active, readily available state for a short period of time, research has shown that dyslexics also suffer from poor long-term memory.
+• While most studies in the dyslexia field focus on short-term memory, i.e. the capacity for holding a small amount of information in mind in an active, readily available state for a short period, research has shown that dyslexics also suffer from poor long-term memory.

 • The term working memory refers to the ability to temporarily hold several facts or thoughts in memory while solving a problem or performing a task.